stuart-gill/WordCounter.Solution/README.md

 Change into the work directory:: $ cd WordCounter.Solution To edit the project, open the project in your preferred text editor.

-To run the program, first navigate to the location of the WordCounter.cs file then compile and execute: $ cd WordCounter/Models $ mcs WordCounter.cs; mono WordCounter.exe;
+To run the program, first navigate to WordCounter.Solution/WordCounter and then type dotnet restore in terminal, then dotnet build, then dotnet run.
+Then navigate in your browser to the URL listed in your terminal.

 To run the tests, use these commands: $ cd WordCounter.Tests $ dotnet test